Soil and Root Biology

 WHY JOIN AAB?

-The soil biology special interest group was formed in 2017 to bring together soil scientists, entomologists, microbiologists, ecologists, taxonomists, naturalists, farmers, agronomists, conservationists and others with an interest in understanding the ecology, diversity and function of soils.
-We aim to support anyone working on any soil taxa, but are particularly interested in integrating an understanding of microbes and plants with larger soil fauna such as mites, springtails and earthworms.
+The soil biology special interest group was formed in 2017 to bring together those with an interest in understanding the ecology, diversity and function of soils.
+The group remit was expanded to soil and root biology in 2023 to bridge the root to soil interface and include plant root systems.

 Group Convener